Hospital And Medical Center

 • Gastroenterology

 These medical providers are known as specialists.
-Also, some medical centres provide both general practitioners and specialists.
+Also, some medical centers provide both general practitioners and specialists.

 Medical centers can be operated privately, publicly, or by the government, focusing primarily on outpatient services.
 Generally, you’ll often need to visit a medical center for the following health-related services: